 Then there are the children who do not succeed with the “Your Baby Can Read” program.
 They have disappointed their parents and find no joy in learning.
 Instead of learning naturally and joyously through play, they equate education with tension and failure…and they are only 3 years old.

-Lastly, and most tragically, a baby who reads because it makes his parents happy is receiving the message — in his most important, intimate relationships — that his value is based on performance and accomplishments.
+Lastly, and most unfortunately, a baby who reads because it makes his parents happy is receiving the message — in his most important, intimate relationships — that his value is based on performance and accomplishments.
 The children I observed in the “Your Baby Can Read” videos were ecstatically soaking up the positive attention they were getting for being precocious readers.
 They seemed thrilled by the pride their parents exhibited.
 Do these parents respond enthusiastically when the child paints with water on the driveway?
 Do they show pride when the child buries his feet in the sand?
 Do they enjoy him when he picks up a ladybug or splashes in a mud puddle?
 The child can only wonder if he would be as appreciated and loved if he did not perform for his parents.
 His mud pies and skinned knees might not be enough.

 Wow – what an amazing and beautiful post…thank you for such an articulate and thoughtful response.
 I totally agree with you.